livelihoods-and-landscapes/qgis_qfield_tutorials/usecase_groundtruth.md

 * **FijiLC_ERPD_Pilot_v1a** (used to record ground truth data)
 * **LCTraingSuva_Sites** (random sites where ground truth data can be collected)
-* **Open Street Map** (topgraphic map)
+* **Open Street Map** (topographic map)
 * **ESRI Satellite** (high resolution image)
 * **Sentinel Satellite** (low resolution image that will be used to produce the landcover)
 * **Landcover Cluster** (an *untrained* landcover map to aid in ground truth data collection)

 These layers will be discussed in more detail below.
 By default, all layers are turned on, however, only the top-most image layer (Open Street Map) obscures the other layers.
-To turn off the **Open Street Map layer**, tap and hold the layer until a small otpion window appears, and then untick the **Show on map canvas** option.
+To turn off the **Open Street Map layer**, tap and hold the layer until a small option window appears, and then untick the **Show on map canvas** option.
 The next image layer in the list *(ESRI Satellite)* should now be visible (similar to Figure 6).

 <center>
 ![Figure 6: ESRI Satellite Image](usecase_groundtruth_img/6_ESRI_image.jpg){width=40%}